Environment-Agency-Gov/saco-core/docs/fields.rst

       other impact increasing flows) and negative if representing an abstraction (or other impact decreasing flows).
 This is also the case for the net complex impact terms in the Master table.
-    - Required abstraction impact changes (an Optimiser output) are given as negative to indicate that an impact needs to be reduced relative to its reference / starting point.
-So -10 in SWABS_Changes or GWABS_Changes means reduce an impact by 10 Ml/d to get to the solution found by the Optimiser.
+    - Required abstraction impact changes in SWABS_Changes or GWABS_Changes (an Optimiser output) are given as negative to indicate that an impact needs to be reduced relative to its reference / starting point.
+So -10 in these tables means reduce an impact by 10 Ml/d to get to the solution found by the Optimiser.
+    - Required impact changes in SupResGW_Changes are positive numbers.
+These numbers indicate either an increase in reservoir compensation flow or a required *reduction* in a complex abstraction, depending on the nature of the table row.
+      The sign convention for complex abstraction changes is thus different to that in SWABS_Changes and GWABS_Changes.

 WRGIS Table Fields
 ------------------